antarctica/lantern/docs/exporters.md

 - exporting to a local path using `export()`
 - and/or publishing to a remote service (typically [AWS S3](/docs/architecture.md#amazon-s3)) using `publish()`

-[Resource Exporters](#resource-exporters) use a callable from a [Store](/docs/architecture.md#stores) to get Records by file identifier as needed.
-The `selected_identifiers` property controls which Records are output, for full or partial site builds.
+Exporters that access Records use a callable from a [Store](/docs/architecture.md#stores) to get Records by file identifier as needed.
+A `selected_identifiers` property typically controls which Records are output to allow for full or partial site builds.

 > [!TIP]
 > The [Site Exporter](#site-exporter) sets selected identifiers in relevant (sub-)exporters via the `select()` method.